When my daughter tried to talk to me about her problems, I handled it all wrong. I tried to offer solutions.

 I thought I was empathizing, relating, and being helpful.
 She didn’t see it that way.

 “That doesn’t work for me, Mom,” she’d say.

 “Listen to me, Mom.”

-What I should have been doing all along was validating her experiences.
+What would’ve actually helped in improving our parent-teenager relationship was validating her experiences.
 The teen years are tricky pivotal times.
 Teens still need our help—of course they do—but they also need room to figure things out for themselves.

 Julie M. Bemerer, PsyD, Staff Psychologist II at Cincinnati Children’s Hospital, explains my approach is not uncommon.
 She says, “As parents, we want our kids to be happy and healthy.
 We want to fix what’s wrong.”